NHSDigital/software-engineering-quality-framework/quality.md

 * We keep a log of key technical and product decisions and who approved them.

 ### 3. Fast, reliable and safe delivery
-* We work rapidly together.
+* We work well together to keep the work flowing.
+* We have a defined process which we all stick to.
 * Our process helps us deliver high quality work quickly.
 * Our daily stand up keeps us aligned and working well as a team.
   * It helps us share and resolve impediments.
 * Our regular planning sessions are efficient and effective.
 * We use short-lived feature branches off master.
   * Tests must pass before code is merged.
-* We can see when the build has broken or tests are failing and fix them before we carry on.
+* We can see when the build has broken or tests are failing and we fix them before carrying on.
 * Our definition of "done" is ready to deploy to production.
 * We explicitly limit work in progress (WIP).
 * Our lead time is typically two days or less.